rabobank/argos/README.md

 particular [**supply chain run**](docs/terminology/terminology.md#scr), can be verified by the service.

-## SAAS service architecture
+## <a name="architecture"/> SAAS service architecture
-In order to allow other parties to easily plug in their own storage and api implementations the service architecture is organised around the so called hexagonal architecture pattern.
+In order to allow other parties to easily plug in their own storage and api implementations the service architecture is organized around the so called hexagonal architecture pattern.

 The hexagonal architecture is based on three principles and techniques: